Matthew Dellavedova

 Dellavedova began playing basketball at the age of four.
 He attended Maryborough Regional College and played junior basketball for the Maryborough Blazers and played in under-12 and under-14 Bendigo Braves squads before being noticed by Victoria Country basketball coaches who elevated him to play in the State Basketball Championships.

 Throughout his teenage years, he was selected for several Victorian state representative basketball sides and played alongside future Collingwood captain, Scott Pendlebury.
 Dellavedova received a scholarship to attend the Australian Institute of Sport (Canberra) in 2007.
-He spent two years year there and played for the program’s state league team (2007, 2008, 2009).
+He spent three years year there and played for the program’s state league team (2007, 2008, 2009).

 FAMILY: Dellavedova’s father, Mark, grew up playing Australian rules football and his mother, Leanne, played netball.
 Both of Dellavedova’s sisters, Yana and Ingrid, play basketball as well.